mongodb-partners/maap-framework/docs/maap-docs/docs/quick-starts/anthropic.md

-## 4.1 One-Click Deployment Script
+## 4.1 One-Click Deployment

-This Korn shell script automates the deployment of the MongoDB - Anthropic Quickstart application on AWS infrastructure.
+The `one-click.ksh` Korn shell script automates the deployment of the MongoDB - Anthropic Quickstart application on AWS infrastructure.
 It sets up the necessary AWS resources, deploys an EC2 instance, and configures the application environment.

 ### Prerequisites